Middle-aged and Elderly Employment Promotion Act

 Article 45

-The effective date of the Act shall be determined by the Executive Yuan.
+The enforcement date of the Act shall be determined by the Executive Yuan.